51d/ML_dataset-/README.md

 # ML_dataset-
-This is a mini project from Intro to ML free course on Udacity.
+This are some mini projects from Intro to ML free course on Udacity.